-Ingrid Cloud simulation results have been thoroughly compared with wind tunnel measurements in different benchmark cases.
-With our automated mesh generation technology, we have constantly delivered accurate results and outperformed our competitors
+Ingrid Cloud's simulation results have been thoroughly compared to wind tunnel measurements in various benchmark cases.
+With our automated mesh generation technology, we have continuously delivered accurate results and outperformed our competitors.

 This NASA/AIAA benchmark presents a direct comparison of simulation results obtained using Ingrid Cloud’s intelligent algorithm with wind tunnel measurements on a Gulfstream G550 nose landing gear Figure 1 The objective was to assess the accuracy of Ingrid Cloud’s solver when predicting turbulent flow and noise generation by the landing gear of an aircraft approaching landing.
 The experimental work was carried out by researchers from the NASA Langley Research Center and provided a series of detailed, well-documented wind tunnel measurements for comparison and validation of simulation results.

 The surface mesh in Figure 1 clearly illustrates how we create the “initial guess” volume mesh.
 On the one hand, the surface of the landing gear is accurately represented in its finest details.
 On the other hand, the mesh is dramatically coarser close to wind tunnel walls, away from the landing gear (with cell sizes that are as large as the wheels themselves).
 This way, we leave the decision of where to refine the volume mesh to Ingrid Cloud’s intelligent algorithm, which will then produce a fine mesh based on the choice of output.
 In this problem, the output chosen was the turbulent sound generated by the landing gear.

 Surface mesh (left) and “initial guess” volume mesh (right).
 For the computations, we fed the “initial guess” volume mesh into Ingrid Cloud’s intelligent algorithm so that it could perform automatic mesh refinement and compute sound sources originated when an aircraft approaches landing.